decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - Non-negative integers will be serialized using `I2OSP` with an output length of 8 bytes.
 - Scalars will be serialized using `I2OSP` with a constant output length defined by a particular ciphersuite.

-Variable-length octet strings will be prepended with an integer value representing the number of bytes in the string.
-This length is encoded to octets using `I2OSP` with an output length of 8 bytes.
-For example, the octet string `0x14d` is encoded as `0x0000000000000002014d`.
-If the length of the octet string exceeds `2^64 - 1`, the octet string must be rejected.

 We also use strings in double quotes to represent ASCII-encoded literals.
 For example "BBS" will be used to refer to the octet string, `010000100100001001010011`.